Inclusive Leadership Program

 The program fee is $3,600 a year which can be paid in full or in monthly installments.
 Talem subsidizes 50% of the cost for organizations with budgets under $100,000 (program fee: $1,800).

-We encourage participants to work with their organizations to cover the cost as part of their professional leadership development.
+We encourage participants to work with their organizations to cover the cost as part of your professional development.

-If you are interested, but have a financial hardship please email us.
+If you have a financial hardship please email us.

 What is the program?